 Iwappara is normally open from 8:00am until 5:00pm every day in the daytime.

-Nighta is open every day from Saturday 16th December 2017 until Sunday 25th March 2018; nighta times are 5:00pm until 8:00pm on weekdays and until 9:00pm on Saturdays and over New Year.
+Night skiing is open every day from Saturday 21st December 2019 until Sunday 22nd March 2020; nighta times are 5:00pm until 7:00pm on weekdays and until 9:00pm on Saturdays and over New Year.

 Iwappara Lift Ticket Charges